 There is more than one way to run Behemoth, and more than one hazard.
 The biggest hazard is being pulled behind the falls on the left.
 To avoid this, make sure you nose is not pointed left when you get airborn.
 After landing, there is a ledge with a powerful hole on the right.
 A strong delayed stroke about 10-15' off the right wall works.
 Or if you finessed Behemoth you can run the ledge left where there is not a hole to speak of.

 Downstream are two long boulder gardens.
 Enter the first one center, then stay right or right-ish the rest of the way until the boulder gardens ease to class II-III.

-It is easy floating from here to the take out bridge, one of the side canyons is worth walking up to see a neat falls.
+It is easy floating from below the last boulder garden to the take out bridge, one of the side canyons is worth walking up to see a neat falls.

 A couple videos

 Upper Upper Cispus August 2016 from IKNick on Vimeo.

 Upper Upper Cispus from Lucas Rietmann on Vimeo.

 Flows: 500-700 is best for a first time trip.
 It's still in down to 400, and has been run even lower.
 It can be run high, but you won't catch me up there doing that.

 Matt has a write up about what you can expect from the Upper Upper Cispus when the water is up.